Real Estate13 min read

 Key Facts

-• Virginia requires only 60 hours of pre-licensing education
+• Virginia requires 60 hours of pre-licensing education before scheduling the PSI salesperson exam, fewer hours than many neighboring states.

-• Virginia requires 30 hours of post-license education within the first year
+• New Virginia salespersons must complete 30 hours of post-license education within one year, or DPOR places the license on inactive status.

 Virginia Real Estate Exam 2026: 70/75% passing, 60-hour course, 30-hour post-license